Midas-sudo/Lofi-Discord-Bot/README.md

 # Lofi Discord Bot

-A Discord bot created with the sole pourpose to play a specific link (in my specific case a Lofi stream) from youtube when ever someone enters a specific voice channel.
+A Discord bot created with the sole purpose to play a specific link (in my specific case a Lofi stream) from youtube when ever someone enters a specific voice channel.

 ## Getting Started